revolt3d/music/content/index.md

 If you find this information useful, that's great, if not it doesn't matter.
 This magazine is largely made for one reader - myself.
 If I don't document this stuff, I'll forget it.

+## Songs
+This is a list of songs I've either made for an original compositions and other "cover" songs.

 * [Silent Night Composition](songs/silent-night)

 [RSS Feed](rss.xml)